DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 [^21]: There are rare exceptions, for example when a site happens to
-    have a high amount of traffic at one given time and a server overloads results in a form of rivalry.
+    have a high amount of traffic at one given time and a server overload results in a form of rivalry.
 But this example underlines the fact that rivalry is not so much about the resource being transmitted as about the capacity of the vector of transmission.

 [^22]: Chris Anderson, *Free: The Future of Radical Price,* New York:
     Hyperion, 2009.
 Also see: Waldo Jaquith, ‘Chris Anderson’s Free Contains What is Apparently Plagiarized Text’, *Waldo Jaquith Blog,* 23 June 2009,
     <https://waldo.jaquith.org/blog/2009/06/chris-anderson-free/>.

 [^23]: Dan Ariely, Kristina Shampanier and Nina Mazar, ‘Zero as a